American Period Furniture

 The Nature of the Work

-Each commission is developed as a one-of-a-kind piece, informed by historical precedent rather than exact replication.
-Proportions, construction methods, and overall presence are guided by early American forms, while materials and details are determined uniquely for each project.
+Proportion, construction methods, and overall presence are guided by early American forms, while materials and details are resolved specifically for each project.

 Construction & Joinery